lich4/ChargeLimiter/Readme.md

 Will the battery health percentage increase after using CL for a period of time?
 * I don't think it's possible, especially for a software, but there are indeed some users have their battery health increased after using CL for a month.
 * CL will slow down dropping speed of battery health for most users.
 * Health percentage may fluctuate in certain range.
-There are indeed little users keep dropping health after using CL, please stop using CL in this case.
+There are indeed few users keep dropping health after using CL, please stop using CL in this case.
 * Keep connecting to a power source and enable ChargeInhibit(without DisableInflow) as long as possible, the normal amperage should be 0mA, and the health of battery will never drop.

-Why does my iPhone won't charge any more after using for a while(Most questions from freshman)?
+Why does my iDevice unable to charge or discharge(Most questions from freshman)?
 * CL is not a fully-automatic tool, please set the threshhold carefully according to the actual temperature if temperature control is enabled, or CL will surely stop charging and won't re-charge any more.
 * CL is designed to minimize the charging count, so it won't start charging or recover charging for connecting to a power source in "Plug and charge" mode, but will start charging for re-connecting to a power source.
-* There are a few cases of battery with low health cause this problem.
-In this case, CL can control charge/discharge normally after a system reboot, but will fail to control after tens of minutes.
+* A battery with low health may cause the failure of ChargeInhibit/DisableInflow.
+In this case, ChargeInhibit/DisableInflow works fine after a system reboot, but would fail after tens of minutes.
 CL is unavailable for this kind of battery.
+Please notice there are only a few cases about the failure among all the batteries with low health.
+* An overheated battery may cause the failure of ChargeInhibit.
+In this case, it will resume as normal as the battery get colder.
+Please notice there are only a few cases about the failure among all the batteries overheated.
+* A new battery without activation may cause the amperage far higher than 5mA, which will break a perfect ChargeInhibit.
+* For iPad, if the battery is charging normally without increasing capacity, and with the description of power source shown as "pd charger", then try to replug the cable or change the cable and charger with better ones, until it shown as "usb brick"

 Is it possible to install CL without Jailbreak or TrollStore(-like) environment?
 * Private api is used in CL, so it is impossible to be published to Appstore.